• Skip to primary navigation

 A word on garlic - Fresh garlic from California is harvested from late June to early September.
 Garlic is in the store year round but if you are making this in spring time, the garlic you may be using can be old and more likely to be sprouting inside.

 Last time I made this pesto I tried to include roasted garlic but the garlic in the store was of poor quality and the garlic I did have I cut into only to find it was green inside.
-While still edible, the natural sweetness of the garlic has all been converted in starch.
+While still edible, the natural sweetness of the garlic has all been converted to starch.

 Instead I used garlic powder.
 Not quite the same as the fresh stuff, but if you get a quality garlic powder it can still add some good flavor.
 My favorite garlic powder is a Purple Stripe Garlic Powder from Burlap & Barrel.